citation-style-language/csl-editor-demo-site/README.md

 - LAMP stack

-- Java runtime (doesn't have to be on server, just for pre-processing)

 - Node.js 0.8.4 or later

+- Java runtime (optional - for running trang to convert the CSL schema)

 - Mail server (for sending feedback emails)